mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 For example, if we post every three hours, eight posts are in one day.
 Well, we want to show eight no-duplicate tweets for our users throughout the day.

-As developers, we need to have a basic understanding of the inner workings of data structures.
+As developers, we need to understand the inner workings of data structures to support the behavior - method - we want to implement.
 Could an array, linked list, queue, or stack satisfy our requirement?

 A [Queue](https://amzn.to/3FxeKSb){:target="_blank"} is an abstract data type, which includes a collection of objects that follow the first-in, first-out (FIFO) principle, i.e., the element inserted at first is the first element to come out of the list.